Wicker Park Therapy Group

 Why Clients Choose Us

 Many of our clients come to us after finding that other approaches, while helpful in the short term, did not bring the lasting change they were seeking.
-Our work is different because it goes beyond coping skills and surface adjustments—we address the root causes of distress.
-We help clients:
+Our work is different because it goes beyond coping skills and behavioral suggestions to address the root causes of your distress.
+We offer a space where it is safe to bring your whole self—including the parts that feel conflicted, hidden, or hard to talk about.
+Together we can:

-• Break free from repetitive, unsatisfying relationship dynamics.
+• Name and break free from repetitive, unsatisfying relationship dynamics.

-• Understand and transform the unconscious patterns that limit emotional freedom.
+• Understand and transform the unconscious patterns that limit emotional freedom and expression.

-• Develop a steadier, more coherent sense of self.
+• Develop a steadier, more coherent experience of self.

 • Foster resilience, creativity, and a renewed sense of possibility.